SirWumpus/post4/README.md

 - - -
 ### args
 ( -- `argv` `argc` )
 Return the number of arguments on the command line `argc` and the NULL terminated array of C string pointers `argv`.
+See example `dumpargs.p4`.

 - - -
 ### address-unit-bits